jamesaevans/amplitude-dev-center/docs/data/destinations/braze-cohort.md

 2. Click on **Create Segment** and name your Segment.
 3. Under Add Filter, select **Amplitude Cohorts** and choose the cohort you created and synced from Amplitude.
 4. When saved, you can reference this segment during Canvas or campaign creation in the targeting users step.

+### Frequently asked questions

+??? note "Why can't I see the list of users in Braze?"

+    One common issue is that the users in the Amplitude cohort may not exist in Braze.
+When you sync to Braze, new users will not be created if they do not already exist in Braze.
+Therefore, it's important to ensure that all the users in your Amplitude cohort have a matching User ID value in Braze.